Paul Goldschmidt Player Props: Cardinals vs. Angels

-The St. Louis Cardinals, including Paul Goldschmidt (.341 on-base percentage in past 10 games, 64 points below season-long percentage), battle starter Patrick Sandoval and the Los Angeles Angels at Busch Stadium, Tuesday at 7:45 PM ET.
+The St. Louis Cardinals, including Paul Goldschmidt and his .585 slugging percentage in past 10 games, including seven extra-base hits but no home run), take on starter Shohei Ohtani and the Los Angeles Angels at Busch Stadium, Wednesday at 7:45 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Dodgers.
+In his last game he had a one-hit performance (1-for-4) against the Angels.

 Paul Goldschmidt Game Info & Props vs. the Angels